tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 --- abstract

-This document defines an architecture that allows client hosts to dynamically discover authoritative resolvers that offer encrypted DNS services, and use them in an adaptive way that improves privacy while co-existing with locally provisioned resolvers.
-These resolvers can be used directly when looking up names for which they are authoritative.
+This document defines an architecture that allows client hosts to dynamically discover designated resolvers that offer encrypted DNS services, and use them in an adaptive way that improves privacy while co-existing with locally provisioned resolvers.
+These resolvers can be used directly when looking up names for which they are designated.
 These resolvers also provide the ability to proxy encrypted queries, thus obfuscating the identity of the client requesting resolution.

 --- middle